 Restart your computer to save the changes on your computer.

-After rebooting your computer, you will be install/ modify an application on your computer.
+After rebooting your computer, you will be able to install/ modify an application on your computer.

 Your problem should be solved.